 Our analysis is essentially based on how sell-side analysts covering the stock are revising their earnings estimates to take the latest business trends into account.
 When earnings estimates for a company go up, the fair value for its stock goes up as well.
 And when a stock's fair value is higher than its current market price, investors tend to buy the stock, resulting in its price moving upward.
 Because of this, empirical studies indicate a strong correlation between trends in earnings estimate revisions and short-term stock price movements.

-For the current fiscal year, the consensus earnings estimate of $4.09 points to a change of -11.1% from the prior year.
-Over the last 30 days, this estimate has changed -0.3%.
+For the current fiscal year, the consensus earnings estimate of $4.89 points to a change of +18.4% from the prior year.
+Over the last 30 days, this estimate has remained unchanged.

-For the next fiscal year, the consensus earnings estimate of $4.78 indicates a change of +16.9% from what Paypal is expected to report a year ago.
-Over the past month, the estimate has changed -0.2%.
+For the next fiscal year, the consensus earnings estimate of $5.72 indicates a change of +16.9% from what Paypal is expected to report a year ago.
+Over the past month, the estimate has remained unchanged.

-Having a strong externally audited track record, our proprietary stock rating tool, the Zacks Rank, offers a more conclusive picture of a stock's price direction in the near term, since it effectively harnesses the power of earnings estimate revisions.
-Due to the size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, Paypal is rated Zacks Rank #3 (Hold).
+With an impressive externally audited track record, our proprietary stock rating tool -- the Zacks Rank -- is a more conclusive indicator of a stock's near-term price performance, as it effectively harnesses the power of earnings estimate revisions.
+The size of the recent change in the consensus estimate, along with three other factors related to earnings estimates, has resulted in a Zacks Rank #3 (Hold) for Paypal.

 The chart below shows the evolution of the company's forward 12-month consensus EPS estimate: